Qualia Mind Review

 Other major ingredients

 Qualia Mind’s least-recognizable ingredient is likely uridine-5’-monophosphate (UMP).
-UMP is a compound found in all living organisms that get converted into nucleotides for DNA and RNA; UMP specifically is most commonly found in the brain.
+UMP is a compound found in all living organisms that gets converted into nucleotides for DNA and RNA; UMP is most commonly found in the brain.
 Some scientists think that it can help the brain make more synapses, dendritic spines, and other important cell structures for communication between neurons.
 Research suggests that it also plays a vital role in cellular energy and metabolism.

-There are very few studies on UMP’s use to improve cognitive health, let alone adding UMP as a supplement.
+There aren’t very many studies on UMP’s use to improve cognitive health, let alone UMP as a supplement.
 Most of these studies were conducted on rats and gerbils between the mid-1970s and early 2000s, but the fact that it might help neuronal growth is likely why it’s included in Qualia Mind.
 However, there are almost no studies giving UMP to humans at this time; one recent case study gave UMP to two young siblings with a neurodegenerative disease with remarkable success, but they were given 130mg/kg daily.
 That’s equivalent to about 10g daily for a 150lb adult.
 Of course, not everyone needs a prescription-strength dose for neurodegenerative disease, but Qualia Mind contains only 160mg of UMP, so it’s unclear whether or not this will support your brain.

 The herbs and botanical ingredients you can find in Qualia Mind are some of the more contentious components.
 Let’s take a deeper look at all four.

-Rhodiola rosea root extract: 300mg
+Rhodiola rosea root extract (300mg)

 Mostly known for its ability to support healthy cholesterol levels, artichoke extract contains useful antioxidants and flavonoids.
-There are a lot of antioxidant-rich compounds — many of which are more potent than artichokes — and there aren’t any studies that suggest artichoke extract has any brain benefits.
+There are a lot of antioxidant-rich compounds — many of which are more potent than those found in artichokes — and there aren’t any studies that suggest artichoke extract has any brain benefits.
 Only one study from 2022 exists on artichoke extract’s potential to reduce the biomarkers associated with Alzheimer’s disease, so while there is some very tentative evidence it could support your cognition, it’s insufficient for our purposes.

-Coleus forskohlii root extract, 20% forskolin: 20mg
+Coleus forskohlii root extract, 20% forskolin (20mg)

-This plant is related to mint and has been for everything from testosterone boosting and weight loss to anti-aging and eye health.
+This plant is related to mint and has been used for everything from testosterone boosting and weight loss to anti-aging and eye health.
 However, even with this broad net, no clinical studies have ever shown that Coleus forskohlii root extract has any cognitive benefits.

-Ginkgo biloba leaf extract, 24% glycosides: 50mg
+Ginkgo biloba leaf extract, 24% glycosides (50mg)

-Ginkgo biloba leaf extract has a lot of promise as a potential botanical interception for aging-based cognitive impairment.
+Ginkgo biloba leaf extract has a lot of promise as a botanical supplement for improving aging-based cognitive impairment.
 There have been dozens of studies investigating Ginkgo biloba extract as a potential treatment for mild Alzheimer’s disease with some promise.
 While the National Center for Complementary and Integrative Health is unsure about its potential, several European and Asian countries have started testing Ginkgo biloba for clinical use.
-Most studies find success with an average of 250mg, however, so Qualia Mind may not have enough to make a difference.
+Most studies find success with an average of 250mg, so Qualia Mind may not have enough to make a difference.

 Amino acids